Carl Orff: Early life

 Orff studied at the Munich Academy of Music from 1912 until 1914.
 Orff later wrote that his decision to pursue music studies instead of completing Gymnasium was the source of family strife, as the Orff patriarch (his father's older brother, also named Karl Orff, 1863–1942) was against the idea.
 Orff had the support of his mother, who persuaded his father, and of his grandfather Köstler.
 Orff's teacher at the Akademie was the composer Anton Beer-Walbrunn, of whom he later wrote with respect but said that he found the academy overall to be "conservative and old-fashioned" (konservativ und altväterlich).
 At this time, he studied the works of Arnold Schoenberg, and one of his most important influences at this time was the French composer Claude Debussy.
 These influences can be heard in his first stage work, the music drama Gisei: Das Opfer (Gisei: The Sacrifice, Opus 20), written in 1913 but not performed until 2010.
 Orff's source material is a German translation of part of Sugawara Denju Tenarai Kagami, specifically "Terakoya" ("The Village School") in Act IV.
 In 1914 Orff wrote Tanzende Faune: Ein Orchesterspiel (Opus 21).
-The work was to be performed at the Akademie—his first performance by an orchestra—but conductor Eberhard Schwickerath removed it from the program following an unsuccessful rehearsal; it was first performed in 1995.
+The work was to be performed at the Akademie – his first performance by an orchestra – but conductor Eberhard Schwickerath removed it from the program following an unsuccessful rehearsal; it was first performed in 1995.
 In 1915, he began studying piano with Hermann Zilcher.
 Writing to his father, he called the studies with Zilcher his most productive teacher relationship to date.
 Around this time he also came to know theater director Otto Falckenberg, and saw plays by August Strindberg and Frank Wedekind.

 World War I

-Orff was forced into in the German Army in August 1917, which was a great crisis for him.
+Orff was forced into the German Army in August 1917, which was a great crisis for him.
 In a letter to his father dated 3 August 1917, he wrote: